ravenusmc/data_tool/readme.md

 # Getting started
 ### Installing

+Please note that these instructions are not 100% complete.

 1. Clone the repo
 2. Run [sudo] pip3 install or pip3 install flask
 3. Run python3 app.py to run the application
 4. Visit localhost:5000 to see the application
 5. Please note that these instructions only follow the Python side of this application.

 ### Technology Stack